mikecroucher/Windows_Scientific_Computing/Powershell.md

 This is because the measure-object Cmdlet, like all PowerShell Cmdlets, actually returns an object and the above table is the textual representation of that object.

-This hints that **measure-object** can do a lot more than simply count things.
+The fields in this table hint that **measure-object** can do a lot more than simply count things.
 For example, here we find some statistics concerning the file lengths found by the ls *.txt command

 	ls *.txt | measure-object -property length -minimum -maximum -sum -average